-Uruguay election: tight race between left and right as vote count begins
+Conservative opposition edges ahead in Uruguay presidential vote

-MONTEVIDEO (Reuters) - Uruguay’s presidential candidates were neck-and-neck as early vote count data trickled in on Sunday night in a run-off vote between the liberal ruling party and a resurgent conservative opposition that had been favorite to clinch victory.
+MONTEVIDEO (Reuters) - Uruguay’s conservative opposition held a slim lead on Sunday in a run-off presidential election between the liberal ruling party and a resurgent opposition that had been the pre-vote favorite to clinch victory.

-After polls closed at 7:30pm local time (2230 GMT), exit polls gave mixed signals.
-Two showed Luis Lacalle Pou’s center-right National Party holding a slim lead.
-A third had Daniel Martinez of the ruling Broad Front party just ahead.
+With around 97.5% of polling booths counted, Luis Lacalle Pou’s center-right National Party had 48.81% ahead of Daniel Martinez’s ruling Broad Front party with 47.41%, data from the official electoral court showed.

-The seemingly tighter-than-expected race comes after pre-election polls had made Lacalle Pou, whose father is a former president, distant favorite to topple the long-standing coalition that has led farm-driven Uruguay through a period of stability and relative, though recently cooling, growth.
+The slimmer-than-expected gap meant an official result could be delayed until early next week.
+Pre-election polls had made Lacalle Pou, whose father is a former president, favorite to topple the long-standing coalition that has led farm-driven Uruguay through a period of stability and growth.

-Some 2.7 million Uruguayan voters were eligible to choose, with widespread expectation that the South American nation was likely a shift back towards the right after around 15 years of liberal rule.
+Some 2.7 million Uruguayan voters were eligible to choose, with a widespread expectation that the South American nation was set for a shift back toward the right after around 15 years of liberal rule.

 As pre-election campaigns closed last week Lacalle Pou, a 46-year-old, had struck a confident tone, saying Uruguay was demanding change.
 Pre-election polls show him beating Martinez by a margin of 6-8 points.